FilippoMB/python-time-series-handbook/_sources/notebooks/00/knowledge_test.md

 ```

 **How can the Hurst exponent be utilized by traders or financial analysts when evaluating the behavior of stock prices?**
-- A) A Hurst exponent of 0.5 or higher can indicate a profitable opportunity for trend-following strategies.
+- A) A Hurst exponent of 0.5 or higher suggests a good opportunity for trend-following strategies.
 - B) A Hurst exponent below 0 can suggest opportunities for strategies based on price reversals.
-- C) A Hurst exponent near 0 may encourage investment in stable, low-volatility stocks.
+- C) A Hurst exponent above 0.5 may encourage a profitable investment in stable, low-volatility stocks.
 - D) A Hurst exponent above 0 indicates high risk and high potential returns, suitable for aggressive investment strategies.

 ```{admonition} Answer